jeromebader/jeromebader/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=jeromebader.jeromebader&style=flat-square&color=0088cc)

 I'm a passionate learner who's always willing to learn and work across multiple technologies and areas💡.
-I love to explore new technologies and leverage them to solve business problems ✨.
-I'm currently changing my career from financials into Web Development 🕸️ and working on my programming skills 🤓.
+I love to explore new technologies and use them to solve business problems ✨.
+I'm currently working on leveraging my Data Science skills 🕸️ and also working on my programming skills 🤓.

 ### Talking about Personal Stuffs: